Society of Women Engineers

 - Social events and mixers both on and off campus.

 - Two annual Girl Scout Days.
-On October 19, 2013, WPI will host the Girl Scout STEM Expo.
+On October 18, 2014, WPI will host the Girl Scout STEM Expo.
 This day-long event will bring together 300-400 female students in grades 4-8 who are interested in learning about the STEM fields.
-SWE will help organize the event, provide volunteers, and serve as women engineer role models.
+On April 11, 2015, SWE will host a WPI Explore Engineering Day for middle school girls.
+The day-long event will feature engaging hands-on activities involving science and engineering.
+SWE will help organize the two events, provide volunteers, and serve as women engineer role models.

 - The SWE Future Leaders (SWEFL) program, which started in 2006 to improve the pipeline of collegiate leaders.
 The program has generated 107 SWEFLs, representing all 10 regions and over 80 schools.
 Individuals are nominated for participation in the SWEFL program and, when selected, attend the annual Collegiate Leadership Forum (CLF).
 At CLF, SWEFLs receive training on both SWE and leadership topics, such as business etiquette, personal brand, and communication.
 SWEFLs also have the opportunity to network with collegiate and professional members from across the country.